Drabble (comic strip): Characters

 Ralph: The father of the family, he worked initially as a pro-wrestler, and later as the original mall cop.
 Ralph has been working as a retirement village security guard and in August 2011 began a job as a TSA screener at Polecat International Airport.
 In 2021, he decided to be a park ranger at Polecat National Park.
+In 2024, he returned to work at Bulk Club, where he previously worked verifying memberships.
+His new title was receipt reviewer.
 He constantly overeats and watches classic movies, and his hero is Ward Cleaver.
 One strip had him going to the doctors office to have his cholesterol checked, whereupon the doctor promptly called the Guinness Book of World Records.
-Has an alter ego as a pro wrestler.
+He has an alter ego as a pro wrestler.
+He hates ducks for some reason.
 He is also famous for his "Glare," which strikes fear in just about anyone who looks him in the eye.
-He has a brother Fred.
+He has a brother, Fred.

 June: The mother of the family and the most responsible one.
 Always called "Honeybunch" by Ralph.
-Not without her own faults, Ralph frequently complains about her spending habits and when he set up a Halloween house of horrors, he included something meant to scare just her-the house telephone off the hook.
-She's shown to be a sci-fi fan and in one strip attended a Star Trek convention in costume.
+Not without her own faults, Ralph frequently complains about her spending habits and, when he set up a Halloween house of horrors, he included something meant to scare just her-the house telephone with the cord cut.
+She's shown to be a sci-fi fan and, in one strip, attended a Star Trek convention in costume.
 She also likes to sing along with her iPod, which Ralph often mistakes for the cat yowling or the smoke alarm going off.
 She also has the habit of finishing Ralph's sentences, which greatly annoys him.
-Honeybunch always wears her apron, even when they go out.
-In 2018, she is starting a photography business.
+She always wears her apron, even when they go out.
+In 2018, she started a photography business.
+She used to work as a flight attendant.

-Norman: The sweet, but naive and dim-witted 19-year-old college student.
+Norman: The sweet, but naive and dim-witted, 19-year-old college student.
 He's the older son in the family.
-A bad case of arrested adolescence, he still sleeps on the top of a bunk bed with his younger brother Patrick and still asks his father to check the closet for monsters (though in one strip he managed to work up the courage to do it himself).
-In the fall of 2010, however, he moves into a dorm at college.
-He is also embarrassed about going to the beach because of his farmer's tan, and in one strip he looked like a farmer driving a tractor.
-He was also temporarily married to Wendy in Las Vegas, but that marriage was annulled because they were married by someone who was not an Elvis impersonator.
+A bad case of arrested adolescence, he still sleeps on the top of a bunk bed with his younger brother, Patrick, and still asks his father to check the closet for monsters (though, in one strip, he managed to work up the courage to do it himself).
+In the fall of 2010, however, he moved into a dorm at college.
+He is also embarrassed about going to the beach because of his farmer's tan and, in one strip, he looked like a farmer driving a tractor.
+He was also temporarily married to Wendy in Las Vegas, but that marriage was annulled because they were married by someone who was not an ordained Elvis impersonator.